Basket of Flowers (Fabergé egg): History

 Though the existence of the egg has been clear since its manufacture, its authenticity as an "imperial" egg (i.e., an egg made in Fabergé's workshop and intended as an Easter gift for either the Czar's wife or his mother) was in doubt for some time.
 Beginning in 1949, some authorities began to identify the egg as being a non-imperial Fabergé creation; then, in 1979, other authorities began to claim that it was the work of another jeweller altogether, a Boucheron of Paris who had imitated Fabergé.
 In 1991 experts finally agreed that this egg was indeed the 1901 Easter gift of Nicholas II of Russia to his wife, and was made by the House of Fabergé for this purpose, officially making it an imperial Fabergé egg.

 In 1933, the egg was sold by the Antikvariat (a Soviet institution) probably to Emanuel Snowman of London antique dealers Wartski, and it was acquired by Mary of Teck, and inherited by Queen Elizabeth II in 1953.
 It remains in the Royal Collection.

 The invoice issued by Fabergé in 1901 specifies: "Easter egg, white enamel.
 Basket with bouquet of wild flowers, with 4176 rose-cut diamonds and 10 pearls" (English translation).
 For years it was believed that the piece had no pearls and that they might have been connected with a possible surprise.
-In 2019, at the request of a Fabergé enthusiast, an examination of the object by the Royal Collection Trust staff proved that the egg originally had the ten pearls mentioned in the invoice.
+However, in 2019, at the request of a Fabergé enthusiast, an examination of the object by the Royal Collection Trust staff proved that the egg originally had the ten pearls (in the centre of some flowers) mentioned in the invoice.
+There are now four pearls and six prongs (where there used to be pearls) surviving.